 I want to feed my kids healthy, whole foods but I also want to stay sane!!
 And cooking everything from scratch is just not always an option.

 Below are a few of my favorite family-friendly healthy kitchen products and a few other tips to get whole foods on the table quickly.
 I hope they help your mealtime rush!

 - Know what ingredients to watch out for.
 It’s amazing what kind of preservatives and garbage you’ll find in packaged foods: from pancake and cake mixes to processed meats and cheeses.
 It’d be impossible for me to list all the bad stuff out there but I generally go by the rule of trying to only purchase items with 5 ingredients or fewer.
 We do our best to avoid hydrogenated fats and oils of any kind (did you know this is in Cool Whip??), High Fructose Corn Syrup (HFCS), monosodium glutamate (MSG…shockingly still in lots of stuff!), nitrites and nitrates (in bacon and lunch meats) and added sugar.

 3. Stock your kitchen with whole-food staples like the ones in the picture above!
-This post is not sponsored in any way, these are just some of my favorites:
+This post is not sponsored by any of these brands, they’re are just some of my favorites:

 *pure maple syrup from Costco: yes it’s expensive, but I’ve taught my kids to only use a small amount and it’s better than the HFCS-laden big brand syrups

 *unsweetened Greek yogurt: I realize that kids love yogurt but the stereotypical kid yogurts are chock full of dyes and sugars…some have more than 20 grams!!
 We prefer to buy unsweetened and then add some berries or honey.